tzubertowski/FrogUI/QUICKSTART.md

 ## What Happens When You Launch a Game?

-1. FrogOS determines the core name from the parent folder (e.g., "gba", "nes")
+1. FrogUI determines the core name from the parent folder (e.g., "gba", "nes")
 2. It extracts the ROM path from the selected file
 3. It writes this info to `/mnt/sda1/frogos_boot.txt` in format: `corename;/path/to/rom`
 4. It triggers a shutdown via `RETRO_ENVIRONMENT_SHUTDOWN`